 To qualify, a physician must commit to at least three years of full-time clinical service (generally 40 hours per week) in a position consistent with the physician’s training and specialty at a health care facility located in a federally designated:

 Each state administers its own Conrad 30 program and sets its own rules, deadlines, and priorities.
+Most states administer the program through their Primary Care Office (PCO) within the state health department, which evaluates waiver applications and determines which physicians receive the state’s limited waiver slots.
 The state health department reviews the waiver application and, if it recommends approval, forwards the case to the U.S. Department of State (Waiver Review Division).
 The final waiver decision is made by U.S. Citizenship and Immigration Services (USCIS).

 The Conrad 30 waiver is available to J-1 physicians who are subject to the INA §212(e) two-year home-residence requirement and who:

-The employment must be consistent with the physician’s specialty and training.
+The employment must be consistent with the physician’s medical training, specialty, and state licensing requirements.

-A separate No Objection Statement from the home country is not required for Conrad 30 physicians.
+A separate No Objection Statement from the physician’s home government is not required for Conrad 30 physicians.

 Once the waiver is approved, the Conrad 30 program allows the physician to change status from J-1 to H-1B in order to complete the required three years of service.
 A major advantage of the program is that the initial H-1B petition is cap-exempt, meaning it is exempt from the annual H-1B lottery and may be filed outside the normal cap cycle.